syndesisio/syndesis-ci/README.md

 ## Installation

-Currently there are two falvors provided:
+Currently there are two flavors provided:

 - Ephemeral
 - Persistent